nikija/public/content/developers/api/connector.md

 ## Authorization

 All operations of the API require `AccessToken` to be present in the request.
-In production environment, the `Token` will be provided to you by the hotel admin.
+In production environment, the `Token` will be provided to you by the enterprise admin.
 For development purposes, use the  [Demo Environment](#demo-environment).

 The API also supports more advanced scenario with session management, which makes it simple to ensure that only one client is active at a time.
 That is particulary useful if the client communicates with a physical device that does not support parallel connections/communication.